srushtibhosale2002/PowerBI-Dashboard/README.md

 ### 2.Churn Analysis Dashboard
 - The Churn Analysis Dashboard in Power BI provides a clear summary of customer retention trends, highlighting key factors contributing to churn and retention.
-It helps businesses monitor churn rates and identify at-risk customers effectively.
+It helps businesses monitor churn rates and identify risk customers effectively.
 - The dashboard visualizes data such as customer demographics, usage patterns, and churn reasons.
 It includes metrics like churn percentage, retention rates, and segmentation to enable data-driven strategies for improving customer loyalty.